carterlasalle/interview-helper/memory-bank/activeContext.md

 ## Current Decisions

 1. **API Integration Strategy**
+   - Using Electron's ScreenCaptureKit for system audio capture
-   - Using macOS system APIs for permission handling
+   - Using WebAudio API for audio processing
    - Using OpenAI Whisper API for transcription
    - Using OpenRouter for LLM access to provide flexibility
    - Implementing secure API key storage in system keychain